What to Do After a Car Accident in Pennsylvania

 Read articlePersonal Injury

-After a crash, fall, medical mistake, or wrongful death, the early record matters.
-Leonard Law Group helps injured clients across Western Pennsylvania protect evidence, deal with insurance pressure, and pursue compensation without letting the other side control the pace.
+After a car crash on Route 30, a truck collision, a fall on unsafe property, a dog bite, a medical mistake, or a wrongful death, the early record matters.
+Leonard Law Group helps injured clients in Greensburg, across Westmoreland County, and throughout Western Pennsylvania protect evidence, document treatment and wage loss, and deal with insurance pressure before the claim starts taking on the defense version of events.

 No fee